VladislavFitz/Visalto/README.md

                          completionQueue: .main) { result in ... }
 ```

-There is an associated project VisaltoShowcase which demonstrates the usage of the framework.
+An associated project VisaltoShowcase demonstrates the usage of the framework.

 ![alt Visalto](Visalto/showcase.png)